-Pay careful attention to detail and the ways of thinking and acting in accordance to the spirit of the Company's procedures.
+Pay attention to detail and to the way of thinking and acting according to the company's rules.
+Live up to the company's protective commitments in terms of cybersecurity.

 Empowerment

 Seize each and every opportunity to act and create.
 Share ideas, knowledge, and methods.